mesosphere-backup/dcos-vagrant/examples/oinker/README.md

 ## Add Multiverse Package Repository

-Marathon-LB is in the Multiverse repo.
-So the Multiverse must be added to the DC/OS CLI config.
+Prior to DC/OS 1.7, Marathon-LB was in the Multiverse repo.
+So the Multiverse needed to be added to the DC/OS CLI config.

 See the [DC/OS CLI docs](../../docs/dcos-cli.md#multiverse) on how to add the multiverse repo.